agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 I think this was easy from the get go.
 I don't know if I did justice in evaluation.
-I think from the next time that I should focus and be clear that only the main ideas need examples and I should to segregate them per main idea.
+I think from the next time that I should focus and be clear that only the main ideas need examples and I should try to segregate them per main idea.

 **Rule #4: analogies and figures of speech**